top of page

 02

-DESIGNED TO BIODEGRADE
+DESIGNED TO DECOMPOSE

 DESIGNED TO BREAK DOWN

-One thing all of Western’s molded fiber horticulture containers have in common is they are made with recycled paper and will eventually biodegrade.
+One thing all of Western’s molded fiber horticulture containers have in common is that they are made with recycled paper and will eventually decompose.
 The longevity of Western containers is determined by many environmental factors that can affect the container’s life in both positive and negative ways.
 It’s worth noting that most “best horticulture practices” will also contribute to the longevity of our containers.

-• Irrigation type — Excessive irrigation situations, flood tables, and sitting in puddles all should be avoided.
+• Irrigation type: Excessive irrigation situations, flood tables, and sitting in puddles should all be avoided.

-• Air Circulation — Generally speaking, good air circulation increases the service life of the container.
+• Air Circulation: Generally speaking, good air circulation increases the service life of the container.

-• Waxing of Containers — Select Western containers are sold as fully waxed-permeated or have a waxed rim and base.
+• Waxing of Containers: Select Western containers are sold as fully waxed-permeated or have a waxed rim and base.
 The addition of wax increases the service life and adds durability and strength to our containers.
 A wax barrier bottom can be applied to our unwaxed horticulture containers for a modest charge.

 Proper Storage of Western’s Products

-Western recommends that unused horticulture containers be stored in an area protected from weather and direct sunlight.
-If outside storage is necessary, they should be stored covered on a pallet to keep them from direct contact with the ground and to allow air circulation.
-Covering with a plastic tarp will help to keep the plastic film used to package them from degrading under UV light, and provide protection from moisture.
+Western recommends that unused containers be stored in an area protected from weather and direct sunlight.
+If outside storage is necessary, they should be stored covered and not in direct contact with the soil.
+Inventory should be rotated to use older stock first.

 Nursery containers utilizing wire cages planted with tomatoes placed on a gravel surface.